glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

 ## Concluding...

 So there we have it!
 We've seen how vector search and embedding models can spare us from tedious manual tagging and labeling work, and how **Ktor** and asynchronous Kotlin help us keep our services fast and responsive.
-Now unfortunately this isn't beeing used in a real MMORPG for that fast and smooth, immersive experience, but if you want to start building just that, you can find the code for the backend [here](https://github.com/glycin/ktor-vector-search).
+Now unfortunately this isn't being used in a real MMORPG for that fast and smooth, immersive experience, but if you want to start building just that, you can find the code for the backend [here](https://github.com/glycin/ktor-vector-search).

 So go on, let your imagination run wild, and craft the next big thing!
 With these tools and a bit of creativity, there's no limit to what we can achieve as software engineers.